RDYG18/RDYG18.github.io/index.md

 <div align="justify">
 ¡Hi!
 I’m Roberto Damian Yáñez González

 I'm a Sustainable Development Engineer pivoting into Data Science.
 I’m passionate about using machine learning, statistical analysis, and data visualization to turn complex datasets into actionable insights.
-I apply Data Science to real world challenges across sectors like hospitality, tech, energy, migration, and e-commerce.
 My projects include price prediction, cancellation analysis, user segmentation, A/B testing, predictive maintenance, and classification models.
 I’m excited to keep learning, building, and collaborating with others who are using data to drive meaningful change.

 </div>